kylchien/Perceptron-Learning-Algorithm/README.md

 How to start:

-1. using left click to add positive labels and right click for negative labels
+1. Use left click to add positive labels and right click for negative labels

-2. hit "Run" button
+2. Hit "Run" button

 3. After animation finishes, click "Clear" button to erase old data and restart
 </body>